Southern Illinois University Edwardsville: Athletics

 The SIUE athletic teams are nicknamed the Cougars.
 SIUE is a member of the NCAA at the Division I level.
 The university is a member in the Ohio Valley Conference (OVC) and most teams compete in the OVC.
-However, the university also fields certain sports that the OVC does not sponsor competition in; SIUE is an associate member of the Mid-American Conference for men's soccer and wrestling.
+However, the university also fields certain sports that the OVC does not sponsor competition in; SIUE is an associate member of the Mid-American Conference for wrestling.
 Previously, they were an associate member of the Missouri Valley Conference for men's soccer and an associate member of the Southern Conference for wrestling from 2007 to 2017.
 Until 2008, SIUE competed in the NCAA's Division II as a member of the Great Lakes Valley Conference (GLVC).
 The university has won 17 NCAA National Championships, 16 of which occurred while the university was a member of Division II.

 The school mascot was Cory the Cougar until 2010, when the school decided to get a new mascot, "Eddie the Cougar"—the new name being a direct reference to Edwardsville.
 The number 57 on Eddie's jersey is in honor of the university's founding in 1957.

 Student life

-Student body

-SIUE's students come to Edwardsville from throughout the United States and around the world.
-Slightly less than 88% of the student body is from Illinois, with more than 44% of in-state students from Madison and St. Clair counties.
-Out-of-state students represent 10.8% of SIUE enrollment and are from 42 of the 50 US states, with the majority being from Missouri.
-2.89% of SIUE's students are native to 57 other nations.

 Student clubs and activities

-Numerous extracurricular activities are available to students, including nearly 260 student organizations, Greek organizations, and sports clubs.
+Numerous extracurricular activities are available to students, including nearly 150 registered student organizations, Greek organizations, and sports clubs.

-Many of the student activities are overseen by the staff of the Kimmel Leadership Center which also offers students the opportunities to engage in community volunteer programs.
+Many of the student activities are overseen by the staff of the Kimmel Belonging and Engagement Hub which also offers students the opportunities to engage in community volunteer programs.
 Among these programs, students can take part in the Student Leadership Development Program, which consists of 60 hours of volunteer service and attending a structured reflection session.
 Half of the volunteer hours must be completed in the community.
 Participants can receive credit toward a leadership transcript by documenting service hours and by providing an account of skills obtained and duties performed.

 The Department of Campus Recreation sponsors a wide variety of intramural sports, club sports, and recreation activities such as group fitness classes, aquatic programs, gym and fitness programs, special events, and outdoor recreation activities and trips.

-The Greek community at SIUE has 19 fraternities and sororities and four governing councils with a tradition of campus leadership and community involvement.
-In December 2009, the SIU Board of Trustees approved the "Greek Learning and Living Community," authorizing the renovation and conversion of eight buildings in Cougar Village to a Greek Village so as to provide fraternity and sorority houses on-campus as a part of the university's housing program.
+Greek organizations

+The Greek community at SIUE has roughly twenty fraternities and sororities.